coolsugs/GettingAndCleaningData/project/README.md

 ## Steps to reproduce this project
 1. Open the R script run_analysis.R using a text editor or RStudio.
 2. Change the parameter of the setwd function call to the working directory/folder (i.e. the folder where R script file is saved).
+3. Make sure plyr package is installed.
+If not, install.packages("plyr")

-3. Run the R script run_analysis.R.
+4. Run the R script run_analysis.R.

 ## Output file generated